ryohei8227/bedrock-hcls-tokyo2/CONTEXT.md

 ## Repository Overview

-This is the AWS Healthcare and Life Sciences Agents Toolkit - a collection of specialized Amazon Bedrock agents for drug research, clinical trials, and commercialization workflows.
+This is the AWS Healthcare and Life Sciences Agents Toolkit - a collection of specialized agents running on Amazon Bedrock for drug research, clinical trials, and commercialization workflows.
 The repository contains three main components:

 * **agents_catalog/**: Library of 18+ specialized agents (biomarker analysis, clinical research, pathology, etc.)
 * **multi_agent_collaboration/**: Framework for coordinating multiple agents on complex workflows